 Most of the sports like rugby, cricket, tennis, running, … etc, always favoured the older pupils in our class like Murray Reed.
 He was bigger than most of us but he was also quite a solid build.
 He pretty much always won any of the sports competitions and he got a lot of enjoyment from it which then spurred him on to practise and do even better.
 He eventually ended up playing rugby for Taranaki.
 We all wanted to be like Murray Reed.

 Gymnastics was a sport where size did not give you much of an extra advantage.
 It was a case of learning how to do all the various moves and I loved it.
 I remember that David Rogers was exceptionally good at this and he could even walk on his hands!
 One particular event that I remember very well was when Mr Clarkson arranged for a group of us to give a gymnastics display at the Midhirst Village Hall.
-Lots of people were watching, many of them mums and dads.
+The room was full of people watching, many of them mums and dads.
 We started our routine by bending down to touch the floor but unfortunately, just as I bent over, I let out an incredibly loud fart.
 All the people in the audience thought this was hilarious and immediately the whole hall erupted into laughter.
 I was of course exceedingly embarrassed, but we kept going and we got through all our gymnastic routines without any further surprises.

 Mr Clarkson left at the end of the year and we did not have any more gymnastics after that, which was a pity.
 He went on to teach at Ohura District High School for a few years and then went back to university and completed an PhD in Biology.
 He had various jobs and ended up at Waikato University, in Hamilton, where he became a professor and in 2020 is still working at the age of 71.